Use of Assistive Technology Computers

 The University of Houston Libraries provides assistive technologies and services to University of Houston students who have temporary or permanent health impairments, physical limitations, psychiatric disorders, and/or learning disabilities.

-These include a distraction-free study area and computer terminals with various assistive technologies (AT) for users who encounter physical barriers when using the other computers in the ARC.
+These include a distraction-free study area and computer terminals with various assistive technologies (AT) for users who encounter physical barriers when using the other computers in the north computer lab.
 Examples of such technologies include specialized software for the visually impaired, a special mouse for those with limited hand mobility, and adjustable height work surfaces to adapt to different heights of wheelchairs.

 Use is limited to those with a disability that requires one or more of the assistive technologies or services, and documentation from The Justin Dart Jr., Center for Students with DisABILITIES (CSD) may be requested by library staff.